Sirius-AI-dev/unirender/README.md

 An array of objects describing actions.
 The rules are as follows:

 *   The moment an action triggers is determined by the "when" key.
-*   If "when" is not specified or is "beforeApply", the action will execute BEFORE data merge.
+*   If "when" is not specified or is "beforeApply", the action will execute BEFORE merge of a new [UniRender config](#unirender-config-format-detailed) and [Storage](#structure-of-storage) object.
-*   If "when" is "afterApply", the action will execute AFTER data merge.
+*   If "when" is "afterApply", the action will execute AFTER merge of a new [UniRender config](#unirender-config-format-detailed) and [Storage](#structure-of-storage) object.
 *   If an action needs to be executed with a delay, specify `"pauseBefore": <msec>`.

 List of actions: